 The city manager is a professional administrator appointed by council to manage city business.
 He serves as council's chief advisor, recruits and hires employees, recommends the budget for council's action, and sees that council policies and programs are carried out.

 The city used the Benedict town hall at 2450 West Main for fifty-seven years, until the new Littleton Center was built at 2255 West Berry in 1977.
 The site was fifteen-acre Geneva Village which had been purchased in 1975 after voters approved a bond election.
 Architect was Muchow Associates of Denver.
 Robert G. Fisher was contractor.
 The city made its final payment on 1 July 1986.
-The complex includes general administrative offices, the fire and police departments, a communications center, and public meeting rooms.
+The complex includes general administrative offices, the police department, a communications department, and public meeting rooms.
 The City Council Chambers were extensively renovated in 2020.

 Mayors of Littleton 1890-Present